Also known as: PM

 Take a short course:

-Hone your skills in production management by taking a specialist course.
-Go to the list of training courses recommended by ScreenSkills and see if there is one in production management.
+Hone your skills in accountancy and budgeting by taking a specialist course.
+Go to the list of training courses recommended by ScreenSkills to see if there is a relevant one.
+Also, get qualifications in health and safety.
+Filter ScreenSkills’ list of training courses by ‘health and safety’ as listed under ‘skills’.

 Search for jobs:

-Being a VFX producer.
-You might also be interested in being a production coordinator or producer in the animation industry; a line producer or producer in the film and TV drama industries; or a games producer in the games industry.
+Being a line producer, production executive, series director or series producer in the unscripted TV industry.
+You might also be interested in being a production manager, line producer or producer in the film and TV drama industries, or being a VFX producer, games producer or producer in the animation industry.

 Covers genres ranging from period dramas to epic fantasies screened at the cinema, on TV or on streaming sites